-The current real estate crises has had a negative impact on Albuquerque, Rio Rancho, Corrales, Bernalillo County, Sandoval County, and Valencia County Homes.
-The the national financial crisis has caused stress and heartache for many New Mexico families.
+The real estate crisis had a negative impact on Albuquerque, Rio Rancho, Corrales, Bernalillo County, Sandoval County, and Valencia County Homes.
+The national financial crisis caused stress and heartache for many New Mexico families.
 Foreclosure is a devastating financial challenge for New Mexico families and one that may be avoided.
-Options available how to avoid foreclosure for Albuquerque home ownersÂ are many.
-A brief explanation of how to avoind foreclosure for Albuquerque owners is listed below, including their benefits and concerns:
+Options are available to avoid foreclosure.
+Here are some questions and answers that may help you understand your options to avoid foreclosure:

-Forbearance or repayment plan is one way how to avoid foreclosure and involves the home owners negotiating with the mortgage company to allow the Albuquerque home owner to repay missed payments over a period of time.
-Typically home owners will make their current mortgage payment and an additional payment of a portion of the missed payments they owe their mortgage company.
-New Mexico home owners need to call their mortgage company and attempt to negotiate a payment plan that that the home owner can afford and the mortgage company will accept.
+Forbearance or repayment plan is one way to avoid foreclosure and involves negotiating with the mortgage company to repay missed payments over a period of time.
+Typically homeowners will make their current mortgage payment and an additional payment of a portion of the missed payments they owe their mortgage company.
+Call your mortgage company and attempt to negotiate a payment plan that you can afford and the mortgage company will accept.

 - Benefit: Does not require approval by the mortgage company.